 - Use at a supervised consumption site or overdose prevention site.
 Here is a list of sites that offer supervised consumption in Toronto and an interactive map of sites that offer supervised consumption across Canada.

 - Use with someone else and take turns spotting for each other.
 A buddy system is safer than using alone.
-Stay 6 feet from your buddy if you are not from the same household to avoid passing COVID-19.

 - Do a small test dose first.